 9. Have a dance party

 This is a fail-safe solution for even the foulest of toddler moods.
 Just pop on your favourite Spotify playlist or tune in to Kinderling’s Party Radio via their free app to be sure that every song is family-friendly, then grab a silly scarf or hat (optional) and boogie around the room.
 Movement helps relieve physical tension and let’s face it, they’re burning up energy, which can only be a good thing!

 10. Paint with ice cubes

-Take painting to a whole new level by freezing non-toxic paint in ice cube trays and making paint popsicles.
+Take painting to a whole new level by freezing non-toxic paint in ice cube trays and making paint ‘popsicles’.
 Stick a popsicle stick in the end of each one for a handle little hands can easily grab on to.
 Check out these 8 brilliant edible paints you can make at home.

 11. Dress up as funny characters